astropy/astropy/docs/io/fits/index.rst

     See more information in :doc:`/io/fits/usage/image`.

 .. note::
-    `CCDData` provides a higher level interface to :ref:`read and write FITS files <nddata_reading_writing>` with imaging data, with the possibility to load data, uncertainty and mask from a multi-extension FITS (MEF) file.
+    `~astropy.nddata.CCDData` provides a higher level interface to :ref:`read and write FITS files <nddata_reading_writing>` with imaging data, with the possibility to load data, uncertainty and mask from a multi-extension FITS (MEF) file.

 Working with Table Data